mariusgessler/welkom/README.md

 # Welkom!

-An app, which makes the process of settling in The Netherlands easier by provide four tools:
+An app, which makes the process of settling in The Netherlands easier by providing four tools:
 *  News
 *  Translator
 *  Currency converter